eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 |    :end-before: <!-->                                                                                                |
 +----------------------------------------------------------------------------------------------------------------------+

-On the local DomainParticipant, loading STATIC EDP configuration files is done by:
+On the local |DomainParticipant|, loading STATIC EDP configuration files is done by:

 +----------------------------------------------------------------------------------------------------------------------+
 | **C++**                                                                                                              |